 It’s been a season of sickness, survival, and second chances.

-Over the past few months, many dogs have arrived at Heartland with no vaccines, no medical history, and weakened immunity from the stress of their previous crowded shelter life, bringing with them new strains of antibiotic-resistant pneumonia.
-Kittens and cats are battling panleukopenia—a ruthless virus that strikes their tiny immune systems and too often proves fatal.
+Over the past month, dogs have arrived at Heartland with no vaccines, no medical history, and weakened immunity from the stress of overcrowded shelters.
+Many broke this summer with a new strain of antibiotic-resistant pneumonia, and had to be hospitalized, including Audrey and Earl (see below).

-Your donation to Dr. Do More is more than a gift—it’s oxygen for a dog fighting pneumonia, medicine for a kitten battling panleuk, and hope for the next life hanging in the balance.
+Our resources are stretched thin, but we refuse to let money decide who gets to live.
+That’s why we created the Dr. Do More Medical Fund—so we can always say yes when a sick or injured animal needs us.
+Your donation to Dr. Do More is more than a gift—it’s oxygen for a struggling dog, medicine for a kitten with panleuk, and hope for the next life hanging in the balance.

 Please, help us keep saying yes.